gurungkshitij/gurungkshitij.github.io/projects/index.md

 Here are some of my performances and involvements that I was part of.

 ### Singing a nepali song during Omkara '18 (Annual cultural festial) at St. Olaf College)
-<font size = '0.5'> "This song is dedicated to all the Nepalese in gulf countries who are compelled to work in a harsh environment to make a living for their families back home." </font>
+<font size = '0.5'> This song is dedicated to all the Nepalese in gulf countries who are compelled to work in a harsh environment to make a living for their families back home. </font>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Sublqdi5XlU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Composing and performing a Nepali Dance during Annual International Night'19 at St. Olaf College